maridaliamart/dsa_practice/algorithmic-problem-solving-1.md

 1 <= nums.length <= 3 * 104
 -3 * 104 <= nums[i] <= 3 * 104
 Each element in the array appears twice except for one element which appears only once.

+SEAT Method

+Summarize:

+have an array of ints in where each element appears twice except for one that only appears once. identify that unique element with linear time & constant extra space.
+    * linear time complexity - the running time of an algorithm increases linearly with the size of the input.
+    * constant extra space - the space(memory) you have taken to solve the problem doesn't depend on the input variable max array length is 312, min array value is -312 & max array value is 312.

+Examples/Edge cases:

+if array length is 1?
+if nums[i] = 0?